 In order to encourage the development of residential subdivisions that apply conservation design principles for permanent preservation of substantial portions of subdivided parcels as Open Space, protect views, vistas and visual focal points, protect historically important sites, and to facilitate the establishment of greenways and trails and provide for circulations patterns that are compatible with variation of building setbacks and clustering of homes, the Planning Commission shall be authorized to grant Special Permits for Conservation Subdivisions on parcels with ten (10) acres or more of Buildable Area in accordance with Section 8.2 of these Regulations, provided that the lots meet the requirements of this Section as well as the Subdivision Regulations to the extent not superseded by these Regulations.
-For parcels of land with ten (10) acres or more of Buildable Area and that are proposed for division into five (5) or more lots, the applicant shall submit to the Planning Commission all documents that would be necessary to in order to obtain a Special Permit meeting all requirements for a Conservation Subdivision's subdivision regulations to the extent not superseded by these Regulations.
-At the determination of the Planning Commission regulations to the extent not superseded by these Regulations.
+For parcels of land with ten (10) acres or more of Buildable Area and that are proposed for division into five (5) or more lots, the applicant shall submit to the Planning Commission all documents that would be necessary to in order to obtain a Special Permit meeting all requirements for a Conservation Subdivision for their review, in addition to and in compliance with the Planning Commission's subdivision regulations to the extent not superseded by these Regulations.
+At the determination of the Planning Commission, a Conservation Subdivision may be required.